EnrichEuropeana/transcribathonEU/wp-content/plugins/wp-table-builder/readme.txt

 ## Import Tables

-You can import tables from CSV and XML files.
-You can import both single and multiple CSV/XML files.
+You can import tables from CSV or XML files.
+You can import both single and multiple CSV or XML files.
 Multiple files will have to be zipped.

 You can also import tables from TablePress plugin.

 ## Export Tables

-Similar to importing, exporting to CSV and XML files are availabe.

-If you just want the data of the tables, exporting to CSV file is the better choice.
+Just like importing you can import the tables to CSV or XML files.

-If you are looking to move tables to another site using WP Table Builder, exporting to XML files would be the better choice.
+If you are looking to move tables created with WP Table Builder to another site, XML is the better choice as it will preserve table settings.
-It will export the table settings, design values.

 == Frequently Asked Questions ==